aimacode/aima-glossary/glossary.md

 ## Backus-Naur form (BNF)

-It’s a mathematical notation used to describe the syntax of a programming language.
+A mathematical notation used to describe the syntax of a programming language.

 ## backward-chaining
 ## bag of words